gardener/documentation/website/documentation/guides/install_gardener/setup-seed/_index.md

     services: 10.255.128.0/17
 ```

-### 6. Hide Original Seed
+### 6. Optionally: Modify Scheduler behaviour

-In the dashboard, it is not possible to select the seed for a shoot (it is possible when deploying the shoot using a yaml file, however).
 Since both seeds probably reference the same cloudprofile, the Gardener will try to distribute the shoots equally among both seeds.

-To solve this problem, edit the original seed and set its `spec.visible` field to `false`.
-This will prevent the Gardener from choosing this seed, so now all shoots created via the dashboard should have their control plane on the new, more secure seed.
+If you want Shoot cluster to be scheduled to the new Seed only, specify the Seed via `spec.seedName` in the Shoot resource.

+Additionally, Seeds that should not be considered during scheduling decisions by the Gardener Scheduler, can be tainted as `invisible` by setting `spec.visible` field to `false` in the Seed resource.